msfreaks/EvergreenModules/README.md

 A sample .xml file that you can import in Task Scheduler is provided with this script.

 This script processes all the installed PowerShell modules by default.
-You can scope this using the Include and Exclude parameters to you liking.
+You can scope this using the Include and Exclude parameters to your liking.

 ```
 SYNTAX